julzaza/wildwitchherbs/_posts/2025-12-04-winter-solstice-witchcraft.md

 ---
-title: "Winter Solstice Witchcraft: Old European Rituals, Folklore, and the Magic of the Longest Night"
+title: "Winter Solstice Witchcraft: Old European Magic"
 permalink: /winter-solstice-witchcraft/
 layout: single
-author: julia molton
+author: Wild Witch Herbs
 description: "A deep, folklore-rich guide to ancient Winter Solstice witchcraft—Old European rituals, protective herbs, ancestral magic, evergreen lore, the Wild Hunt, and the Twelve Nights."
 tags: [winter solstice, yule, witchcraft, folklore, old europe, herbs]
 categories: witchcraft-rituals
 ---

-# Winter Solstice Witchcraft: Old European Rituals, Folklore, and the Magic of the Longest Night
+# Old European Rituals, Folklore, and the Magic of the Longest Night

 The Winter Solstice is the oldest holy night on earth.
 Long before Christmas, before Yule as we recognize it, before the soft warmth of holiday symbolism, there was only **cold, darkness, and fear**—and the women who stood against it.